williamskyfurs/Astrocosmos/docs/readme.md

 ### Our Legal Documents
 LICENSEs CONTRIBUTINGs CODE_OF_CONDUCTs

-This document is a work in progress and does not represent the final license governing this project.
+These legal documents are work in progress and does not represent the final license governing this project.

-Do not rely on this document as a grant of rights or permissions.
+Do not rely on these documents as a grant of rights or permissions.
-The authoritative terms are those stated in the current LICENSE file.
+The authoritative terms are those stated in the root LICENSE file.

 ### About the World